Our Orthopaedic Experts Offer Total Knee Replacement

 When you’re able to return home, you’ll need assistance with everyday activities for a period of time.
 Most people are able to get back to their normal routine in about eight to 12 weeks.

-Susquehanna Health is a leader in orthopedic surgery, performing open and minimally invasive total knee replacement in Williamsport and Wellsboro, PA.
+UPMC is a leader in orthopaedic surgery, performing open and minimally invasive total knee replacement in Williamsport and Wellsboro, PA.